dotnet/sdk-container-builds/docs/README.md

 # Documents Index

-This directory contains the documentation for this repo.
+This directory contains the documentation for .NET app containers.

 You can quickly try containerizing your applications by following the [Getting Started](./GettingStarted.md) guide.